Motorists & Parking

 DOT developed a draft conceptual design for the gateway area using the input from the public workshop.
 This conceptual design was presented at a second public meeting on June 23, 2009.
 View the presentation from the meeting and view the summary of the feedback collected at the meeting.
 DOT will continue to refine the conceptual design.
 Read the DOT's finding that an environmental review is not required for this project (CEQR Type II Determination).
 View the NEPA assessment checklist.
 View the federal wage rate certification.

 In September 2011, DOT presented a project update, including an updated conceptual design, to the Community Board 2 Transportation Committee.
 The committee was excited about the upcoming changes and had constructive comments, which DOT will forward to the Department of Design and Construction (DDC).
-DDC is responsible for preliminary design, final design, and project construction of the project, and DOT will work with DDC to ensure there is opportunity for continued community input as design progresses.
+DDC is responsible for both the preliminary and final designs and construction.
+DOT will work with DDC to ensure there is opportunity for continued community input as design progresses.
 Download the presentation (pdf)